 Areas covered: A variety of pathways and mechanisms have been associated with atrial fibrillation.
 This paper provides an overview of a range of blood-based, imaging and genetic biomarkers that are associated with mechanisms and outcomes in atrial fibrillation and their potential use in a clinical setting.

 Expert commentary: Atrial fibrillation is becoming increasingly prevalent.
 Current biomarkers associated with atrial fibrillation such as those involved in myocardial stress, inflammation, hemostasis and fibrosis do not currently provide much additional practical value beyond recommended scores based only on clinical risk factors.

+Key words Atrial fibrillation; biomarkers; cardiovascular events

 1.0 Introduction